 How will the ongoing rise in the air's CO2 content alter the amounts and concentrations of various substances produced by plants that impact human health?
-In this summary we report the findings of scientific papers we have reviewed that pertain to health-harming substances.
-In a companion summary we report the findings of scientific papers that pertain to health-promoting substances.
+In this summary we report the findings of scientific papers we have reviewed that pertain to health-harming substances, while in a companion summary we report the findings of scientific papers that pertain to health-promoting substances.

-Interestingly, in a guest editorial in the Annals of Allergy, Asthma & Immunology, Weber (2002) discusses the study of Wayne et al., which was published in the same issue of the journal.
-He begins by saying "one can always wonder whether such manipulations [i.e., those employed in Wayne et al.'s study] have any relationship to present reality, or indeed, conditions that one can expect in the near future," whereupon he proceeds methodically to his conclusion that "it would be premature to assume that increased pollen grain numbers necessarily leads to an increased aeroallergen exposure."
+Interestingly, in a guest editorial in the Annals of Allergy, Asthma & Immunology, Weber (2002) discussed the study of Wayne et al., which was published in the same issue of that journal.
+He began by saying that "one can always wonder whether such manipulations [i.e., those employed in Wayne et al.'s study] have any relationship to present reality, or indeed, conditions that one can expect in the near future," whereupon he proceeded methodically to get to his conclusion that "it would be premature to assume that increased pollen grain numbers necessarily lead to an increased aeroallergen exposure."

-Elucidating some of the reasons for his assessment of the issue, Weber notes that "allergenic activity of short ragweed will vary from year to year, even from the same source and supplier (Maasch et al., 1987)," and he cites Lee et al. (1979) as having found "varying potency in plants at the same site from year to year, which [were] attributed to seasonal climatic differences, primarily of rainfall."
-In fact, the latter researchers found a four-fold range in the allergenic potency of ragweed pollen within a single county in Illinois, USA.
-Consequently, Weber concludes that "a constant relationship between pollen mass and allergenic protein content is not a given" and will remain speculative until it is determined whether "the increased pollen grains seen with the increased ambient CO2 levels maintain the same ratio of allergenic proteins."
+Elucidating some of the reasons for his assessment of the issue, Weber noted that "allergenic activity of short ragweed will vary from year to year, even from the same source and supplier (Maasch et al., 1987)," and he cited Lee et al. (1979) as having found "varying potency in plants at the same site from year to year, which [were] attributed to seasonal climatic differences, primarily of rainfall."
+In fact, the latter researchers found a four-fold range in the allergenic potency of ragweed pollen within a single county in Illinois (USA).
+Consequently, Weber concluded that "a constant relationship between pollen mass and allergenic protein content is not a given," and that it will remain speculative until it is determined whether "the increased pollen grains seen with the increased ambient CO2 levels maintain the same ratio of allergenic proteins."

 As best we can determine from the graphical representations of Rogers et al.'s data, the end-of-season CO2-induced increase in aboveground plant biomass was about 16% for the date of emergence typical of the present, while the corresponding increase in pollen production was about 32%.
 However, for the 15-day earlier date of emergence, which was chosen to represent "anticipated advances of spring several decades into the future," based upon projected rates of future global warming, the end-of-season CO2-induced change in aboveground plant biomass was only about +3%, while the end-of-season CO2-induced change in pollen production was actually a negative 3%.
 The most meaningful way of viewing the results, therefore, is to determine the change in pollen production that would occur in going from today's atmospheric CO2 concentration and date-of-onset of spring (380 ppm, middle date of germination) to the elevated CO2 concentration and earlier date-of-onset of biological spring (700 ppm, 15-day earlier date of germination); and when this is done, the production of allergenic pollen is seen to rise by a less-than-whopping 1-2%, which is obviously totally insignificant.

-Last of all, to the date of this writing, we have the study of Mohan et al. (2006), who investigated the effects of an extra 200 ppm of atmospheric CO2 on the growth and development of poison ivy, as well as its effect on the plant's toxicity, over a period of six years at the Duke Forest FACE facility, where the noxious vine grew naturally in a loblolly pine plantation's understory, where clumps of the plant were surrounded by 4-cm plastic-mesh exclosures to protect them from damage by indigenous white-tailed deer.
-This long and detailed study revealed that CO2 enrichment increased poison ivy photosynthesis by 77%, while boosting its water use efficiency by 51%.
-The researchers also note that at the end of the study's sixth year, the aboveground biomass of poison ivy plants in the CO2-enriched plots was 62% greater than that of plants in the ambient-treatment plots.
-In addition, they report that the high-CO2-grown plants produced "a more allergenic form of urushiol," which is the substance that produces the plant's allergic reaction in humans.
+Contemporaneously, Mohan et al. (2006) investigated the effects of an extra 200 ppm of atmospheric CO2 on the growth and development of Toxicodendron radicans (commonly known as poison ivy), as well as its effect on the plant's toxicity, over a period of six years at the Duke Forest FACE facility, where the noxious vine grew naturally in a loblolly pine plantation's understory, and where clumps of it were surrounded by 4-cm plastic-mesh exclosures to protect them from damage by indigenous white-tailed deer.
+This long and detailed study revealed that atmospheric CO2 enrichment increased poison ivy photosynthesis by 77%, while boosting its water use efficiency by 51%.
+And at the end of the study's sixth year, the aboveground biomass of poison ivy plants in the CO2-enriched plots was 62% greater than that of poison ivy plants in the ambient-treatment plots.
+In addition, the researchers discovered that the high-CO2-grown plants produced "a more allergenic form of urushiol," which is the substance that produces the plant's allergic reaction in humans.

 References